A UDOT Project

 Current Phase

-The community’s comments on the criteria, measures and data used to screen the alternatives in the EIS will help determine how an alternative is further analyzed.
+UDOT held a 45-day public comment period from March 14 to April 28, 2025, to get your feedback on the Draft EIS Report.
 We have collected all questions and comments submitted throughout the public comment period and will take them into consideration moving forward.

 The project team has been coordinating with federal, state, and local agencies throughout the study and will continue to do so as the study progresses.
-Public and agency comments help define the project purpose, the range of alternatives that should be evaluated, and the criteria used to evaluate the proposed transportation improvements in the EIS process.

 Study Process and Timeline